TDG-Platform/docs/AComp-GBDX.md

 ### Advanced Options

+Here we present specific examples for running AComp on VNIR+SWIR:

 ###Known Issues
 AComp0.23.2.1 currently does not run end-to-end with ENVI Tasks.
 A "glueTask" to link these processes is under development.